ASI Excellence in Indexing Award

 Panel of Judges

 The ASI President designates the ASI Excellence in Indexing Award Committee Chair.
 The Committee Chair selects committee members.
 Appointments are generally for one year; but, to ensure continuity, the past and incoming chairs of the Committee are also invited to serve.
 The ASI President is a member of the panel, ex officio.
-The remaining three or four judges are selected from the local chapter.
-All judges must be members of the American Society for Indexing.
+The remaining three or four judges are selected from the membership of the American Society for Indexing.

 The members of the Committee are chosen to represent a range of subject areas and indexing expertise.
 Non-voting consultants may be asked to participate in deliberations if a specialized index is under consideration and the judges need specialized expert advice.